sparkflows/sparkflows-docs/docs/aws/file-watcher.rst

-Create an SQL Queue
+Create an SQS Queue
 -------------------

-Create an SQL Queue for receiving the events from S3 and triggering the AWS Lambda function.
+Create an SQS Queue for receiving the events from S3 and triggering the AWS Lambda function.

+Below we see the SQS queue : sf-file-watcher.

+It has the below permissions to receive the messages from S3 bucket and invoke the AWS Lambda function.

 Create the AWS Lambda function
 ------------------------------